3 Essential Habits of Customer-Driven Product Teams

 You wouldn’t build a house without blueprints, would you?
 An app or SaaS product isn’t any different.

-Product roadmaps are blueprints — they lay out each step of the process to get a product from A to Z. They’re essential to product development because they ensure that updates stay in line with the overall vision for the product.Source] Components of a product roadmap
+Product roadmaps are blueprints — they document each step of the process to get a product from A to Z. They’re essential to product development because they ensure that updates stay in line with the overall vision for the product.Source] Components of a product roadmap

 It isn’t easy to say no to new ideas, especially when they seem like good ones.
 Rely on the strategy developed in your roadmap to help make decisions that fit.
 At Apple, their guiding principle for introducing new features is that they say no to “all but the crucial features.”
 They’re not adding new features to simply say they’re innovative or thought of it first, they only add features that are in line with their product vision.